• Resources

 Personal loans

-If it isn’t and you have to make loan payments as you go through appeals, you could be adding more financial stress to your plate.
+If it isn’t, and you have to make loan payments as you go through appeals, you could be adding more financial stress to your plate.

 It’s also important to know that even though some lenders offer a “disability loan,” it’s really just a personal loan.
 Personal loans usually come with high interest rates, which means repaying them will only get harder with each passing week and month.

-Managing your existing debt
+How to manage your existing debt

 If medical debt, credit card debt, car/student loan payments, overdue mortgage payments, or any other kind of debt has you stressing while you wait for your SSDI application to get approved, you can get proactive.

-To start, call all of your creditors (anyone who’s lent you money).
+• Call all of your creditors (anyone who’s lent you money).
 Yes, this will take time.
 You’ll need to sit on hold and probably make repeat calls.
 But it can pay off.

+• Propose a new payment plan.
 When you have them on the phone, you can also propose a different repayment plan — or even a settlement for a lump sum.
 The Consumer Financial Protection Bureau has a detailed debt negotiation overview to help you further explore your options here.

+• Consolidate your debt.
 If you’re dealing with high-interest debt like credit card balances, you might also benefit from looking into debt consolidation.
 With this option, you take out a loan — usually through something like a debt consolidation loan or equity in your home if you own your place — and use it to pay off your high-interest debt.
 Then, you just have the one loan to manage.

 Where to get help filing a disability appeal

-Another stressor you’ll probably deal with during the disability application is a denial from the SSA.
+uring the disability application is a denial from the Social Security Administration (SSA).
 Most applications don’t get approved on the first go.
-In fact, about 75% of people get denied initially and then need to go through multiple rounds of appeal.
+In fact, the SSA denies about 75% of initial claims, and then applicants need to go through multiple rounds of appeal.

 But don’t panic.
 Getting a denial on your initial application or reconsideration is common.
-Your odds of approval will actually go up if you appeal all the way to the hearing stage.
+Your odds of disability approval will actually go up if you appeal all the way to the hearing stage.
 The odds of winning are also three times higher if you work with a lawyer.

 Whether you’re submitting your application for the first time or you’ve already been denied, it’s well worth talking to a disability pro.
 We have a quick questionnaire you can use to get connected to the right person.
 (Getting matched with a lawyer is free and you never have to pay anything until after you win disability benefits.
 If you don’t win, you won’t have to pay the lawyer.)